 Follow updates about the project on the Concept authors’ social media

-This project was made possible with the support of the UK Government, provided through the Foreign, Commonwealth and Development Office, within the Concept of Ukraine’s Public Policy on Veterans and Their Families project.
-The project is implemented by Veteran Hub, Pryncyp, Legal Hundred and Space of Opportunities non-governmental organisations.
-The information presented in this project does not necessarily reflect the views of the UK Government.
+This material was made possible with the support of the Government of the United Kingdom, provided through the UK’s Foreign, Commonwealth & Development Office (FCDO) within the framework of the project “Concept of the State Policy of Ukraine on Veterans and Their Families.”
+The project is implemented by the civil society organizations Veteran Hub, Pryncyp, Legal Hundred, and Human Capital Recovery Platform.
+Restart.
+The information presented in this material does not necessarily reflect the views of the Government of the United Kingdom.

-This project was made possible with the support of the UK Government, provided through the Foreign, Commonwealth and Development Office, within the Concept of Ukraine’s Public Policy on Veterans and Their Families project.
-The project is implemented by Veteran Hub, Pryncyp, Legal Hundred and Space of Opportunities non-governmental organisations.
-The information presented in this project does not necessarily reflect the views of the UK Government.
+This material was made possible with the support of the Government of the United Kingdom, provided through the UK’s Foreign, Commonwealth & Development Office (FCDO) within the framework of the project “Concept of the State Policy of Ukraine on Veterans and Their Families.”
+The project is implemented by the civil society organizations Veteran Hub, Pryncyp, Legal Hundred, and Human Capital Recovery Platform.
+Restart.
+The information presented in this material does not necessarily reflect the views of the Government of the United Kingdom.